data-apis/scipy-2023-presentation/paper.rst

 libraries often borrowed concepts from, or entirely copied, the APIs of older libraries, such as NumPy, and then modified and evolved those APIs to address new needs and use cases.
-While the communities of each individual library discussed interchange and interoperation, until the founding of the Python Data APIs Consortium, no process for coordination among libraries arose to avoid further fragmentation and to arrive at a common set of API standards.
+While the communities of each individual library discussed interchange and interoperability, until the founding of the Consortium for Python Data API Standards, no process for coordination among libraries arose to avoid further fragmentation and to arrive at a common set of API standards.

 ..
 TODO: consider inserting Figure 1 from year 1 report